What is IMS?

 IMS is also very effective for pain that is related to sports or overuse injuries.
 Athletes often complain of ongoing muscle pain due to large amounts of training and competing.
 These muscle problems can lead to reduced power and endurance during sports and ultimately to diminished performance.
 Muscles that are in spasm or that are shortened are not able to be recruited during activity, and will not improve in power or strength.
 Treating the muscle to ensure that it is working at maximum capacity can make a huge positive impact on performance.

-How to Access IMS Treatment
+How to Access IMS Treatment in Victoria BC

 If you think you have a condition that may benefit from IMS, simply call us to make an appointment with one of our Gunn IMS qualified physiotherapists at either of our Victoria Physiotherapy Clinics.
 They will assess you and will offer you advice on the best approach to treating your condition, and can answer any further questions that you may have.
 Physiotherapists at our clinic who utilize IMS have been certified by the Institute for the Study and Treatment of Pain, founded by the developer of the IMS technique, Dr. Chan Gunn M.D.